 Adjustments to the typical premed/predental schedule

 If you have credit for Calculus, then you should take another class required for your degree or premed/predent, such as STA 2381 (Introductory Statistical Methods).
 Good options include Christian Scriptures, REL 1310 (Honors section available), a foreign language, or Logic, PHI 1306.
 Logic is highly recommended as preparation for the MCAT or DAT exam.

-If you have AP credit for Biology (5) or Chemistry (4 or 5), then we generally advise dropping the lab but retaking the lecture in an Honors section if at all possible.
+If you have AP credit for Biology (4 or 5) or Chemistry (4 or 5), then we generally advise dropping the lab but retaking the lecture in an Honors section if at all possible.
 This will allow you to fill in any gaps in your scientific understanding, introduce you to advanced concepts that will help you with future research, and allow you to interact with professors and students who will be your greatest support system going forward.

 If you are living in Earle Hall, there are designated sections of Biology, Chemistry, and Calculus that you might need to take.
 In that case, you should plan on taking an Honors science class in a future semester.

 University Scholars will take GTX 2301, either in place of, or along with, an FYS class.
 Your University Scholars advisor will help you determine which is the best course of action.